Inspiring future leaders

 - Drink driving

 A road safety video competition encourages camp participants to develop their own short videos, filmed in their school or community.
 The videos are judged by a panel, with the winner receiving a visit from Adam Goodes to their school or community to promote the program and road safety messages.
-Wayne Freeman, of Gundagai High School (pictured right with Adam Goodes), was a recent competition winner.
+Wayne Freeman, of Gundagai High School (pictured right with Adam Goodes), was a competition winner.